 weighted avg 0.96 0.96 0.96 3656

-96% accuracy from titles alone, using a model 40% smaller than BERT.
+Here, we can see 96% accuracy from titles alone.
+And we used a model 40% smaller than BERT.

 Benchmarking All Four Models

 The real question is which model gives the best trade-off.
-Wrap training in a function and loop over all four checkpoints, timing each:
+So we wrap training in a function.
+Then we loop over all four checkpoints and time each one:

 from sklearn.metrics import accuracy_score, f1_score